open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 This operation MUST accept the following parameters:

-- An OpenTelemetry `TracerProvider`, used to get a `Tracer` with instrumentation name and version set to `opentracing-shim` and the shim version respectively.
+- An OpenTelemetry `TracerProvider`.
+This operation MUST use this `TracerProvider` to obtain a `Tracer` with the name `opentracing-shim` along with the current shim library version.
 - OpenTelemetry `Propagator`s to be used to perform injection and extraction for the the OpenTracing `TextMap` and `HTTPHeaders` formats.
   If not specified, no `Propagator` values will be stored in the Shim, and